rwindegger/substrate-node-demo/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a Question
-about: Ask a question about this demo.
+about: Ask a question about this template.
 title: ""
 labels: question
 assignees: ""